 Ever since words like "besotted" began headlining U.K. news reports of Prince Harry's relationship with Meghan Markle, the wait for another royal engagement had us all on tenterhooks, as the British would say.
-But after a long wait, it's finally here — Harry and Meghan will wed this Saturday, May 19, 2018.
+But after a long wait, Harry and Meghan wed Saturday, May 19, 2018.
 The mania surrounding the happily-ever-after of Prince William and Kate Middleton has far from dissipated, and the regally-adjacent union of Pippa Middleton and James Matthews also continues to feed our frenzy.
 And yet, who among us wasn't fancying another royal wedding as soon as possible?
-We're especially keen when the love story is as fairy tale–worthy as its royal subjects.
-(Here's a nifty timeline if you need to relive the highlights.)
+We're especially keen when the love story is just as fairytale-worthy as its royal subjects.

-Since the younger British prince popped the question to the American actress, it's been a whirlwind of guessing what the next royal wedding will look like.
-(Read Everything We Know About the Royal Wedding, So Far!)
 Speaking of wedding prep—if you thought planning your own wedding was complicated, can you imagine being a member of the British royal family?
 We couldn't either, so we did some investigating.
-From the centuries-old rules and regulations to the pint-sized "bridesmaids" and post-wedding "breakfast" served at noon, below we dissect the pomp and circumstance of a traditional royal wedding— and we've got insight into how Pippa and now Meghan set theirs apart.
+From the centuries-old rules and regulations to the pint-sized "bridesmaids" and post-wedding "breakfast" served at noon, below we dissect the pomp and circumstance of a traditional royal wedding—and we've got insight into how Pippa, and now Meghan, set theirs apart.

 The Royal Marriages Act of 1772 requires all royal descendants to seek the sovereign's approval for marriage.
 But the requirements don't stop there—the 1701 Act of Settlement prohibits royals from marrying Catholics.
 Royals may legally wed an atheist or someone of any faith other than Roman Catholicism.
 In 2008, the Queen's eldest grandchild, Peter Phillips, had Autumn Kelly converted from Roman Catholicism to Anglicanism so her husband would keep his place as 11th in line for the throne.

 Soon after Will and Kate's engagement was announced, officials from Buckingham Palace said the Queen was "absolutely delighted" for the couple, which can only mean she approved of Will's choice.
-She also apparently took to Meghan Markle, as sources reported that Harry too followed protocol and asked Her Majesty's permission to wed his now bride-to-be, and the Queen bestowed her blessing.
-There has been much speculation about Markle's religious background, and many publications have falsely reported that Markle is Jewish because of a two-year marriage to Trevor Engelson, a Jewish producer, from 2011to 2013.
+She also apparently took to Meghan Markle, as sources reported that Harry, too, followed protocol and asked Her Majesty's permission to wed his now-wife, and the Queen bestowed her blessing.
+There has been much speculation about Markle's religious background, and many publications have falsely reported that Markle is Jewish because of a two-year marriage to Trevor Engelson, a Jewish producer, from 2011 to 2013.
 While we're unsure of Markle's beliefs, we're assuming the couple is well aware of the law and we're hoping it's a non-issue.

 Stag and Hen Parties